xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 ## Problem statement

-- Let's assume the Apple Store has an app that allows employees to administer the catalog of products.
+- Let's assume the Apple Store has an app that allows employees to manage the catalog of products.

-- The catalog contains categories, that may be nested, and products that belong to these categories.
+- The catalog contains categories, that may be nested, and products that belong to categories.

 - When an employee navigates the catalog, they should be able to view the breadcrumbs, whether they are looking at a category or a product.

-- We can use the Composite pattern to add a requirement that each category and product should be able to display its own breadcrumbs.

-## Definitions

-- When an employee navigates the catalog, they should be able to view the breadcrumbs, whether they are looking at a category or a product.

-- We can use the Composite pattern to add a requirement that each category and product should be able to display its own breadcrumbs.

-- Applying the patterns helps us maintain a consistent interface for both categories and products.
+- Inheritantly, the problem arises where we don't have a consistent way to retrieve the breadcrumbs for categories and products.

-- We are guaranteed that we can always call the `generateBreadcrumbs()` method on any object in the catalog.
+- Ideally, we would like to be able to retrieve the breadcrumbs for any category or product using the same computed property `breadcrumbs`.

+- The Composite pattern helps us solve this problem by allowing us to treat categories and products uniformly.

 ## Definitions